-This beef pie recipe is my take on a popular pub pie in London, simmered in Guinness, topped with a mustard pastry and served with a raw oyster.
+This London Beef Pie Recipe is my take on a popular pub pie in London, simmered in Guinness, topped with a mustard pastry and served with a raw oyster.

 Nearly every country makes some type of beef pie.
 Here in America we make a pot pie, with a variety of meats inside.